lojnys/StudyEnvironment/README.md

 - As an user, I want to be able to edit my profile
 - As an user, I want to be able to delete my account

-## Phase 1
+## Phase 1 (Console Based Application)
-- [ ] construct model package and its necessary classes
+- [x] construct model package and its necessary classes
     - [x] Account, Task, Tasks, etc classes
 - [ ] construct ui package and its necessary classes (console base)
-- [ ] construct tests for each and every model classes
+- [x] construct tests for each and every model classes
-- [ ] construct exceptions
+- [x] construct exceptions
+- [ ] add a Container or Subject class so that tasks can be divided into categories (try Composite design pattern)

+## Phase 2 (Data Persistance)
+- [x] add a super class of Account so that the data can be persisted in json(Recordable)
+- [x] add a folder called 'data' so that the json files can be organized
+- [x] appropriately modify each Task and Tasks class to be persisted
+- [ ] add a log functionality so that it records each activity taken (try Singleton design pattern)

+## Daily log
+(... no record)
+*01/03/23*
+- Created and modified Account and Recordable classes
+    - Recordable class was for data persistance which was supposed to be done in Phase 2
+    - Applied inheritence
+- Added toJson() methods in both Task and Tasks classes so that the data from each class can be neatly persisted
+- Added data package/folder for the json files